EN FR

 Section 10: Solutions Reference

 Complete, step-by-step solutions for all problems in Sections 5–9 are available on the solutions page.
-Solutions include common mistakes and what to check if your answer doesn't match.
+Solutions include worked arithmetic, common mistakes to watch for, and interpretation guidance.

 View Full Solutions →

-What to do if you're stuck: Re-read the relevant Core Concept in Section 3, then try the worked example that corresponds to the concept (the example numbers align with the concept numbers).
-The solutions page shows the reasoning behind every step, not just the answer.
+If you’re stuck: Re-read the relevant Core Concept in Section 3, then find the Worked Example that maps to that concept (e.g., Example 1 maps to Concept 1).
+The solutions page shows the reasoning behind every step, not just the final answer.